CMCGowan1/NBM_Regression_Project_2/LR_Project_Write_Up.md

 # Predicting Movie Worldwide Total Gross in the Film Industry

 ## Abstract
 The goal of this project was to use a linear regression model to predict what features influence box office success.
-The global film market reached a record breaking $100 Billion in 2020 and film producers are interseting in understanding what features influence box office revenue.
-Leveraging the use of feature engineering dummy variables to analyze the categorical variables of genre, franchise and brand.
+The global film market reached a record breaking $100 Billion in 2020 and film producers are intereseted in understanding what features influence box office revenue.
+Leveraging the use of feature engineering of dummy variables to analyze the categorical variables of genre, franchise and brand.
 I built a Linear Regression model to assess R^2, heteroskedasticity and to plot residuals in order to interpret data and make predictions.

 ## Design
-This project originates from movie producers interest in understand what features make a movie successful at the box office.
+This project originates from movie producers interest in understanding what features make a movie successful at the box office.

 ## Data
 The dataset contains 1990 movies with 10 features.
 The data was scraped from BoxOfficeMoJo.com using the Python requests library and the HTML was parsed using Beautiful Soup.
 During the scaping process there was a large overlap in duplicates which upon cleaning reduced the data set to 884 obesrvations.
 Due to the large number of movies with only one brand or franchise associated with it the brand and franchise categoires were factored as either yes brand, yes franchise, or no brand, no franchise.
 No brand = 625, Yes Brand = 259.
 No Franchise = 490, Yes Franchise = 394.
-Genre was bucketed into the top 9 genres, with the largest genre having 659 rows.
+Genre was bucketed into the top 9 genres, with the largest genre, 'other' having 659 rows.
 The target of the analysis is World Wide Total Gross Revenue at the box office.

 ## Algorithms
 Linear Regression